Snow Levels in Myoko

 Myoko is famous for its annual heavy snowfalls.
-Each year we see resorts breaking the 4 & 5 meter snow depth levels.
-The resorts open at the end of December and naturally January and February are the prime months for the best snow.
+Each year we see snow levels in Myoko resorts breaking the 3 & 4 meter mark.
+The resorts open at the end of December and naturally January and February are the prime months for the best snow levels.
 While your visit to Myoko may be decided by the kid’s schools holidays or your own work leave, if you have the choice between visiting in January or February what is the difference between these months and is one better than the other?

 This is the month of deep snowfalls.

 It is common to see consecutive days of snowfalls that can be between 40 – 90cm.
 You can often see up to 3 days of continuous heavy snow.
+This is the month where the snow levels shoot up.
 The common pattern is to see a heavy dump and then for the weather to ease up for a few days and then to get another huge dump.
 This makes January an amazing month for that huge powder.
 The really deep good stuff.
 You are pretty much guaranteed to experience fresh deep powder in January.
 With the continual snow and heavy snowfalls, it will most likely be snowing while you are on the slopes, meaning reduced visibility, lower temperatures and fewer chances of those beautiful bluebirds.